thehambeard/CinematicUnityExplorer-WOTR/README.md

 ### Disclaimer

-UnityExplorer is in no way associated with Unity Technologies.
+CinematicUnityExplorer is in no way associated with Unity Technologies.
 "Unity", Unity logos, and other Unity trademarks are trademarks or registered trademarks of Unity Technologies or its affiliates in the U.S. and elsewhere.